tosin19-tech/Imapct_of_remote_work_Oluwatosin/README.md

-# Imapct of Remote Work on Employee Well-Being
+# Impact of Remote Work on Employee Well-Being
 ## Project Objective
 This project explores how remote, onsite and hybrid work arrangements influence employee demographics, mental health, productivity and overall well-being.
 This analysis was performed using Power BI with insights gotten from multiple dimensions such as age, gender, work location and industry.